Van Life Europe: 8 months & 12 countries in a campervan

 1. Portugal – the van life classic: Affordable prices (€50–70/day for 2 people), relaxed atmosphere, surfer culture in the western Algarve, and still camper-friendly despite the 2021 ban on wild camping.
 Top regions: Algarve West Coast (Sagres, Lagos), Alentejo Coast (Zambujeira), North Coast (Peneda-Gerês).
 Infrastructure: 300+ official pitches, budget campsites €15–25/night.

 3. Italy – Culture meets nature: Tuscany (hilly landscape + vineyards), Amalfi Coast (dramatic rocky coastline), Dolomites (alpine lakes), Sardinia (Caribbean colors).
-Tolls on the Autostrade are expensive (€60–120 per north-south route), but the agriturismo network (10,000+ farms with €10–25 pitches) is unique.
+Tolls on the Autostrade are expensive (€60–120 per north-south trip), but the agriturismo network (10,000+ farms with €10–25 pitches) is unique.

-8. Switzerland – Alpine Luxury: Expensive (100–150 €/day), but unsurpassed in scenery.
+8. Switzerland – Alpine Luxury: Expensive (€100–150/day), but unsurpassed in scenery.
 Mountain lakes, Alpine passes, perfect infrastructure.
 Jungfrau Region, Engadine, Ticino.

 Best Van Life Routes in Europe: 1 week to 6 months

 1 week of van life (regional intensity): Focus on one region.
-Top routes: Tuscany + Amalfi Coast (7 days), Portugal-Algarve (7 days), Croatian Coast Istria + Krka (7 days), Southern France Provence Coast (7 days).
+Top routes: Tuscany + Amalfi Coast (7 days), Portugal-Algarve (7 days), Croatian coast Istria + Krka (7 days), Southern France Provence coast (7 days).
 Less driving, more experiencing.

 3 months of van life (all of Europe): All four cardinal directions.
 Scandinavia in summer (6–8 weeks), Mediterranean in autumn (6–8 weeks).
-Start in April (Southern Europe), travel north (June–August Scandinavia), and return south in September.
+Start in April (Southern Europe), head north (June–August Scandinavia), return south in September.
 10,000–12,000 km.

 Seasonal route strategy: